Iterable/iterable-android-sdk/README.md

 ## Setting up a push integration in Iterable

-Before you even start with the SDK, you will need to:
+Before integrating the SDK for push messaging, you will need to:

-1. Set your application up to receive push notifications
+1. Set your application up to receive push notifications via Firebase.

-2. Set up a push integration in Iterable.
+2. Set up a Mobile App in Iterable and create a Firebase push integration in it.
 This allows Iterable to communicate on your behalf with Firebase Cloud Messaging.

 For more details, read Iterable's [Setting up Android Push Notifications](https://support.iterable.com/hc/articles/115000331943) guide.